 Part II.
 The Goodyear family letters

 Disclaimer: These letter were transcribed at Mystic for historic content and attention to the details salutations and closing were sometimes omitted.
-J.W.
+J.W.- May, 1838.
+To Capt.
+Elam Eldridge on the Florida Reef.

 Howe Letter 1